isabelle-ag/isabelle-ag.github.io/index.md

 - From the **Code** tab of your repository (located near the top of the page), click on the same **+** button you used to upload your resume.
 - Select **Create new file**.
 - At the top of the page, name the file *_config.yml*

+  `The _config.yml file is a YAML configuration file used by Jekyll, the engine behind GitHub Pages.
+This allows users to specify settings and customize their site.`
 - Paste the following into the body of the file:

 ```md